-The term “startup culture” gets thrown around a lot to lump together what life is like at all these early stage companies, with the implication that there’s beer on tap, team outings on boats, bros in backwards hats and flip flops, and a gong to ring on the sales floor.
+The term “startup culture” gets thrown around a lot to lump together what life is like at all these early-stage companies, with the implication that there’s beer on tap, team outings on boats, bros in backward hats and flip-flops, and a gong to ring on the sales floor.

 Well I’m here to set the record straight, so here we go…

 Pretty much all of it is true, and it’s been true of pretty much every startup I’ve been at.